FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 • EBITDA = €4,500

-The difference is €500 — the depreciation that EBIT includes but EBITDA adds back.
+The ebit vs ebitda difference is €500 — the depreciation that EBIT includes but EBITDA adds back.
 For a bootstrapped SaaS with no physical assets and minimal capitalized development costs, this gap is often tiny.
 For a company with significant server infrastructure or capitalized R&D, it can be substantial.

 Why SaaS Founders Encounter These

-You’ll hit EBIT and EBITDA in three situations:
+You’ll hit ebit vs ebitda in three situations:

 Investor conversations.
 VCs and acquirers use EBITDA multiples to value SaaS companies.
 A typical bootstrapped SaaS might trade at 4–8x EBITDA (SaaS Capital, 2024).
 They want EBITDA because it normalizes for tax jurisdictions, debt structures, and accounting choices that differ between companies.

 Benchmarking.
-When you read that “median SaaS EBITDA margin is 15–25%” (KeyBanc SaaS Survey, 2024), they mean EBITDA margin — not EBIT.
-Comparing your EBIT to someone else’s EBITDA benchmark is an apples-to-oranges mistake.
+When you read that “median SaaS EBITDA margin is 15–25%” (KeyBanc SaaS Survey, 2024), they mean EBITDA margin, not EBIT.
+Comparing your EBIT to someone else’s EBITDA benchmark is an apples-to-oranges mistake — that’s why ebit vs ebitda clarity matters.

 Building your financial model.
 If you’re projecting runway or modeling a future exit, EBITDA is the line item that matters.
 It tells you how much cash your operations generate before accounting artifacts.